Craig Cardiff

 Craig Cardiff (born 9 July 1976) is a Canadian folk singer from Waterloo, Ontario who lives in Arnprior, Ontario.
-He has released sixteen albums, both live and studio-based since 1997.
+He has released sixteen albums, both live and studio-based, since 1997.
 He has toured North America and Europe.
-In 2012, Cardiff was nominated for a Juno Award for Roots and Traditional Album of the Year: Solo and for a Canadian Folk Music Award as Contemporary Singer of the Year.
+In 2012, Cardiff was nominated for a Juno Award in the category of "Roots and Traditional Album of the Year: Solo" and for a Canadian Folk Music Award in the category of "Contemporary Singer of the Year".